IntelPython/numba-dpex/docs/developer_guides/dpnp_integration.rst

           types.voidptr,  # const long* where)
       )

-Signature of the function is based on DPNP header files.
+Signature :obj:`sig` is based on the `DPNP` function signature defined in header file.
-It is recommended to provide link to signature in DPNP sources and copy it in comment.
+It is recommended to provide link to signature in `DPNP` sources and copy it in comment as shown above.

-For mapping between C types and Numba types see :ref:`types-matching-numba-dpnp`.
+For mapping between `C` types and `Numba` types see :ref:`dpnp-integration-types-matching`.

 .. code-block:: python